 Thursday 2:00-3:40 Online

-We will focus on correcting the stigma surrounding autism as something that needs to be cured.
-We will be looking into where the stigma comes from as well as why many things commonly associated with autism are harmful to the autistic community.
+This course will focus on correcting the stigma surrounding autism as something that needs to be cured.
+We will be looking into where the stigma comes from as well as why so many things commonly associated with autism are harmful to the community.

 This course seeks to examine fanfiction, self-published stories by media fans, as the literary form it is.
 We will examine the evolution of modern fanfiction; what preceded it; the legal concerns surrounding its publication; the differences between fanfiction, transformative fiction, and adaptation; the socio-cultural aspects of reading and writing it; fanfiction etiquette; traits of the genre, and more.
 And, whether first-time or long-time readers or writers, students will be challenged to write some fanfiction of their own.

 Hannah Pearson, email@example.com